Informed Consent for Teletherapy and Online Therapy

 Benefits of phone and virtual sessions include:

-• The patient and therapist can work together without being in the same physical location.
+• We can work together without being in the same physical location.
 This can be helpful in ensuring continuity of care if the patient or therapist moves, takes an extended vacation, or is otherwise unable to continue to meet in person.

-• Phone and virtual sessions are more convenient and takes less time.
+• Phone and virtual sessions are more convenient.

 • There is also a lot of research showing that phone and virtual sessions can be just as effective as face-to-face therapy for many people.